yrelof/quake2-rerelease-dll-FasterQuake2/README.md

   - g_grapple_fly_speed, the variable is already in the game without this mod, default value is changed to 3000 (it was 650), a higher value has no effect
   - g_grapple_pull_speed, the variable is already in the game without this mod, default value is 650

+- The rocket area damage radius is 1.5x larger, for rockets launched by the player.
+Variable: ff_player_rocket_radius_scale, default value is 1.5

 - The bullets from the machine gun have no spread, because I like when my weapon shoots where I aim.

 - Barrels always explode immediately, like in original Quake 2.
 Imported from the Unmaster mod.